Medications Used for Depression and Their Addiction Risks

 - Venlafaxine (Effexor XR)

-Tricyclic antidepressants, also known as TCAs, are a classification of the antidepressants that are used when other more common depression medications aren’t effective.
+Tricyclic antidepressants (TCAs).
+These are a classification of the antidepressants that are used when other more common depression medications aren’t effective.
 Some examples of tricyclic antidepressants include:

 - Clomipramine (Anafranil)